Tahajjud Cinta (TV series)

-Tahajjud Cinta is a Malaysian television drama series broadcast by Rumah Karya Citra in 2011.
-It features Nur Fazura, Fouziah Gous, Eman Manan and Remy Ishak.
-It aired on 8 July 2011 after 13 successful episodes.
+Tahajjud Cinta (English: Overnight Of Love) is a 2011 Malaysian television series starring Nur Fazura, Fouziah Gous, Eman Manan and Remy Ishak.
+It aired on TV3 from July 8, 2011 to October r 14, 2011 every Friday at 21:00 (MST).
+It is also streaming in platform YouTube TV3 Malaysia.
 This drama tells us about religious devotion and love to be able to motivate a person to do something much less noble to do something extraordinary.

 Synopsis

 Tahajjud Cinta story about the sacrifice of two women, Citra Maisara (Nur Fazura) and Seri (Fouziah Gous) in the fight for truth, rights and reputation of women.
 Derived from two different backgrounds, Citra is the daughter of a married couple is the leader of a big company.
 For 5 years studying abroad, Citra's parents never knew that their daughter whom they sent to London to pursue Civil, had secretly migrated to Jordan to explore the field of Shari'a law.
 In it, Citra reunited with her close friends Seri, who shared the same ambitions.

 Their lives began being bombarded with many trials and great pressure after returning to the bosom of their families in Malaysia.
 Back at the Malaysia, Citra parents are very surprised with the changes and approvals obtained.
 So frustrated with the actions, Citra's parents will not allow Citra the resolve to pursue her dream as a Syariah lawyer.

 But everything changes when her sister, Emelda (Tiz Zaqyah) suffer as a result of violence by her husband (Heryanto Hassan).
 Seeing the seriousness of the oppression of Emelda defend her husband, Citra parents finally endorsing the struggle.